anushkaDev9/Eye-Exercise/README.md

 # How to run
 ***
 1) DownLoad the files
-2) Create your own Google Cloud API_Key.
-3) Replace YOUR_API_Key with your own key in index.html.
+2) Run the index.html file
 ## Future Improvements
 ***
-1) Selecting differnt buses and tracking them.
-2) Impromving css.
+1) Making a blink effect for eye.
-3) Making responsive.
+2) Making responsive.
+## Preview